 However, just because the research has a supposed authoritative source, doesn’t mean the facts are actually good facts.
 An example of a questionable fact is that Fluoroquinolones have a good safety record.
-Although the science proving Fluoroquinolone safety is readily accepted by doctors, much of the science that supports Fluoroquinolone safety it is fraught with drug interference and author bias.
-These supposed documented safety facts, are also contradicted by the lived experience of thousands of individuals who have become disabled over the last several decades and is backed up by the FDA’s own data.
+Although the science that proves that Fluoroquinolones are safe is readily accepted by doctors, much of it is fraught with tacit drug company interference and author bias.
+These supposedly documented safety facts, are also contradicted by the lived experience of thousands of individuals who have become disabled over the last several decades and it is backed up by the FDA’s own data.

 Tip: Always look at author bias or author motives in the data that is being presented.
 Is the author representing the pharmaceutical industry?
 Or, is the author selling something?
 (Hint: I am not in this for the notoriety, fame or money).

 So how do I filter out truth?
 I look at the data (medical science, research, current medical practices) and then compare it with the truckload of anecdotal information and form my opinions.
 I have to admit that I am in the unique position of having access to a lot of anecdotal information.
 But let me say one more thing about this point.

 Many, many people in the floxed community, who are mostly well-meaning, incorporate other personal opinions about the Fluoroquinolones into their personal belief system and these belief systems exist at the sub-conscious level.
 Again, although well meaning, these beliefs can be incorrect but because of lived experiences or other influences this erroneous data is often believed to be correct.
 Let me give you an example: